We have adapted to requirements for social distancing and hygiene so that we remain available to serve our customers.

 The post-inspection summary, given in person or by phone, is when our inspector explains what you need to know in language you will understand, to suit your level of building knowledge.
 Listen and ask questions.

-The printed report is clear and concisely worded, with supporting photos, made easy to read and navigate with a summary and index.
+The emailed report, sent next day, is clear and concisely worded, with supporting photos.
+It is easy to navigate with a one-page summary and a contents page.
 Ask for a sample to be emailed to you.

 So it is crucially important to qualify the inspector - but how?